 - Students may choose to self-pay for additional credit hours/courses.
 Check with the college for required tuition, fee, and book costs etc. - Students who self-pay are not required to complete the Dual Enrollment funding application.
 Students must complete the college Admissions Application and meet college payment deadlines for tuition and fees.
 Check with your high school advisor and college Admissions or Dual Enrollment office for any other forms or requirements. - Students who have reached the Dual Enrollment Funding Cap may be eligible for HOPE or Zell Miller Grant Program as a "bridge" to additional funding.
-Students pursuing a technical diploma or certificate program of study in one of the HOPE Career Grant approved high-demand industry areas may qualify for the HOPE Grant and HOPE Career Grant as part of the HOPE Grant Bridge funding. - Public high school students pursuing a high school diploma through High School Graduation Option B (SB2), may qualify for the HOPE Grant and HOPE Career Grant based on the two certificates or diploma program they are pursuing as their High School Graduation Option B requirements.
+Students pursuing a technical diploma or certificate program of study in one of the HOPE Career Grant approved high-demand industry areas may qualify for the HOPE Grant and HOPE Career Grant as part of the HOPE Grant Bridge funding. - Public high school students pursuing an Accelerated Career Diploma, may qualify for the HOPE Grant and HOPE Career Grant based on the two certificates or diploma program they are pursuing as their Accelerated Career Diploma requirements.